br0kend/react/docs/contributing/implementation-notes.md

 mountTree(<App />, rootEl);
 ```

-These are the basics of how React works internally.
+These are the basics of how Reacc works internally.

 ### What We Left Out